apify/apify-docs/docs/storage/dataset.md

     https://api.apify.com/v2/datasets/{DATASET_ID}/items/?token={YOUR_API_TOKEN}

-You can specify which data are exported by adding a comma-separated list of fields to the `fields` query parameter.
+You can **specify which data are exported** by adding a comma-separated list of fields to the `fields` query parameter.
 Likewise, you can also omit certain fields using the `omit` parameter.

-> Instead of commas, however, you will need to use the `%2C` code, which represents `,` in URL encoding.<br/>
-> Learn more about URL encoding [here](https://www.url-encode-decode.com).

 To retrieve the `hotel` and `cafe` fields, you would send your GET request to the URL below.

     https://api.apify.com/v2/datasets/{DATASET_ID}/items?token={YOUR_API_TOKEN}&fields=hotel%2Ccafe

+> Instead of commas, you will need to use the `%2C` code, which represents `,` in URL encoding.<br/>
+> Learn more about URL encoding [here](https://www.url-encode-decode.com).

-To add data to a dataset, send a POST request, with a JSON object containing the data you want to add as the payload to the [Put items](https://docs.apify.com/api/v2#/reference/datasets/item-collection/put-items) endpoint.
+To **add data to a dataset**, send a POST request, with a JSON object containing the data you want to add as the payload to the [Put items](https://docs.apify.com/api/v2#/reference/datasets/item-collection/put-items) endpoint.

     https://api.apify.com/v2/datasets/{DATASET_ID}/items/?token={YOUR_API_TOKEN}